 - I went hardcore, I suppose, you'd say.
 I ONLY looked to the EWG as my main source of info.
 I left fear trick me into being almost alarmist about ingredients.
 When you write professionally, though, facts are a must.
 You cannot turn in an article without fact-checking it (or at least you shouldn't) and you need to be sure that the sources you are using are unbiased, legitimate sources with sound facts behind them.
 Bloggers can say ANYTHING they want.
 Anything.
 They do not have to fact check.
 They do not have to quote people other than Dr. Mercola, the Food Babe or David Avocado Wolfe, and that is where the natural beauty blogs have gone -- fear over facts.
 I used to be part of the problem.

 - I think that when I started doing print work, that light bulb went off and fact-based writer self had a heart to heart with "green mom blogger" self -- I would NEVER turn in an article with statements based off of internet memes.
 No. I do research.
 I look at double blind studies.
 I look for peer-reviewed articles.
 I look at the science, not the innuendo.
 I speak with experts at length.

 - My whole blog was founded on this fear trap I had slipped into.
 Thankfully, I woke up.

 - Don't get me wrong.
 I am still an avid label reader.
-I don't like artificial fragrance.
+I seek "cleaner"ingredients.
+I detest ingredients like artificial fragrance.
 However, I am much more balanced.
 Blog posts do not make claims about ingredients without SCIENCE.
 This is so important and, I believe, one thing that sets C & G apart.

-- Much of the work I do now for companies involves ingredients safety and warning label content.
-I am passionate about being as educated as possible concerning our ingredients -- and separating fact from fiction -- this is something I do writing and consulting for companies each day.
+- Much of the work I did over the years for companies involved ingredients safety and warning label content.
+I am passionate about being as educated as possible concerning ingredients -- and separating fact from fiction -- this is something I believe is really important.

 My Passion for the Industry